 This oven Roasted Pork Tenderloin has a golden seasoned crust on the outside with tender juicy meat on the inside.
-It’s served with an amazing pan sauce and pairs perfectly with mashed potatoes!
+It’s served with an amazing pan sauce and pairs perfectly with smashed or mashed potatoes!

 Roasted Pork Tenderloin